bbc/VideoContext/README.md

     - `git checkout develop`
     - `git merge master`

-There is one housekeeping task (this will be automated at somepoint):
+There is one housekeeping task (this will be automated at some point):

 1. update the codesandbox examples to use the latest release